lavaeater/turbo-rocket-ultra/README.md

 The name of this repository is an homage to the first game I made with libgdx / kotlin and that game was an homage to the classic Amiga game Turbo Raketti (https://en.wikipedia.org/wiki/Turboraketti) that me and some friends played back in the 90s on our Amigas.
 It's a simple enough Thrust-clone with racing modes and fantastic dog fights.
 Endless replayability.
 It represents the holy grail, a fun game that should be *doable*, you know, for a person with no knowledge of how to code or do games.
 However, the game that I am currently working on in this repository is absolutely not a Turbo Raketti clone.
 It's just a name.

+## Roadmap

+### Up next

+### TODO:
+* Introduce Ashley <- done
+* More variables to be able to control aspects of game, such as linear drag etc.  <- "done"
+* Better controls, as in mouse aim perhaps? <- done
+* Ability to enter vehicles and drive around / shoot from.

+# Later dude
+* Draw a sprite for the character
+* Textures and sprites?

+## Shooting from a platform

 ## Collecting thoughts on controls of more than one entity

 ### Current Control System